 What is commingling of funds?

 Commingling of funds means that you are treating your business’s money as your own.
 Some ways to commingle funds are:

-- Depositing checks made payable to your business into your personal bank account
+- Bank deposits made payable to your business from a client is deposited into your personal bank account

-- Making withdrawals from your business checking account to pay obviously personal expenses without documentation
+- Making withdrawals from your business checking account to pay personal expenses without documentation

 - Moving money back and forth between your business and personal accounts without documentation